Generated at: 2026-05-16 10:19:12

 2. Data Quality Management

-Data quality refers to evaluation metrics concerning the accuracy, consistency, and completeness of data.
-By setting standards for data quality, monitoring to ensure the latest information is secured, and performing tasks such as deleting unnecessary data, updating old records, and merging duplicate information (data cleansing), companies can increase the reliability of data-driven decision-making.
+Data quality refers to evaluation metrics regarding the accuracy, consistency, and completeness of data.
+We set standards for data quality, monitor to ensure that the latest information is continuously secured, and perform tasks such as deleting unnecessary data, updating old data, and integrating duplicate information (data cleansing).
+This increases the reliability of data-driven decision-making.

 3. Data Analysis and Insights